The Unique Behavior of Water

 If you'd like to read more about the physical properties of water, check out these sources:

-The Dripping Edge
+The Dripping Edge and the Behavior of Water

 So, how does this relate to roofing?
 One area where this is very observable is where the water runs off the edge of the roof.
 This area is called an eave.
 If your house has gutters, eaves are typically where there are installed.
 The unique behavior or water is the reason shingles are installed at a slight overhang.
 It is also the reason we often install drip edge flashing.
 Drip edge flashing is a type of metal flashing that is installed at the edge of a roof to direct water away from the underlying structure.